The three Rs of enterprise security: Rotate, repave, and repair

 The dreaded mega-breach

-At or near the top of security concerns in the data centre is something called an Advanced Persistent Threat (APT).
+At or near the top of security concerns in the data center is something called an Advanced Persistent Threat (APT).
 An APT gains unauthorised access to a network and can stay hidden for a long period of time.
 Its goal is usually to steal, corrupt, or ransom data.
-It’s the dreaded, front-page newsworthy mega-breach.
+It's the dreaded, front-page newsworthy mega-breach.

 A lot has been written about the anatomy of an APT.
 Unfortunately, APT has become an umbrella buzzword; it means different things to different people.
 Specific to this article, APT is defined as an attack that worms its way into the data centre, sits in the network, observes, and then does something malicious.

 These types of attacks need at least three resources in order to blossom: time, leaked or misused credentials, and misconfigured and/or unpatched software.

 Time gives the malware more opportunity to observe, learn, and store.
 Credentials provide access to other systems and data, possibly even an ingress point.
 Vulnerable software provides room to penetrate, move around, hide, and gather more data.
 These are like sunlight, water, and soil to a plant.
 Remove one or more and it's not likely to mature.